Delaware Court Records

 What Information is Contained in a Delaware Juvenile Record?

 The information contained in juvenile records is the documentation of all interactions with law enforcement agencies concerning the charges laid against the juvenile.
-The record includes;
+Records may include:

-- The personal details of the juvenile; full names, names of parent and guardian, residential address, physical description, identifiable marks like tattoos or birthmarks, etc
+- The personal details of the juvenile: full names, names of parents and guardians, residential address, physical description, identifiable marks like tattoos or birthmarks, etc

-- The Arrest details; the arresting agencies, the date of arrest, place of arrest, invents that led to arrest, detention, etc.
+- The Arrest details may include the arresting agencies, the date of arrest, the place of arrest, the incidents that led to the arrest, and the duration of the detention.

-- The Sentencing details; indictment, disposition from charges, court proceedings, the form of sentencing, and due date of release.
+- The sentencing details may include the indictment, disposition of charges, court proceedings, the form of sentencing, and the due date of release.

 Juvenile records in Delaware are highly confidential, and the information is not disclosed to members of the public without a court order.